Peter Henlein: Life

 Henlein became known as a maker of small portable ornamental spring-powered brass clocks, very rare and expensive, which were fashionable among the nobility of the time, worn as pendants or attached to clothing, which can be considered the first watches.
 He was known as the first craftsman to build clockworks into "Bisamköpfe", musk-balls or pomanders, small pendant containers fashioned from precious metals for fragrances or disinfectants; these are now known as pomander watches.
-In November of 1509, he became a master in the city's locksmith guild.
+In November 1509, he became a master in the city's locksmith guild.
 He is mentioned in the city's records as the supplier of these small clocks, which were given as gifts to important people.
 The earliest extant example of a watch, the Watch 1505, a fire-gilded pomander watch dated 1505, has been attributed to Henlein.

 In 1529, Henlein traveled to Strasbourg on behalf of the Nuremberg council, for a sky globe.
 Six years later, he crafted a watch for the council of Nuremberg.
 He also built a tower clock for Lichtenau castle in 1541, and was known as a builder of advanced astronomical instruments.

 Henlein died in August 1542 and was buried at the Katharinenkirche, Nuremberg.